nqmn/adaptivepca/README.md

 ### Speed

-AdaptivePCA leverages parallel processing to evaluate scaling and PCA component selection concurrently.
-In our tests, AdaptivePCA achieved up to a 95% reduction in processing time compared to the traditional PCA method.
+AdaptivePCA adaptively selects the optimal configuration based on data-driven rules, which is less computationally intense than the exhaustive search performed by grid search.
+In our tests, AdaptivePCA achieved up to a 90% reduction in processing time compared to the traditional PCA method.
 This is especially useful when working with high-dimensional data, where traditional methods may take significantly longer due to sequential grid search.

 ### Explained Variance

 Both AdaptivePCA and traditional PCA achieve similar levels of explained variance, with AdaptivePCA dynamically selecting the number of components based on a defined variance threshold.
 Traditional PCA, on the other hand, requires manual parameter tuning, which can be time-consuming.

 ## Performance on Different Dataset (Full & Reduced Dataset)

+Most datasets maintain high accuracy, with reduced datasets achieving similar scores to full datasets in nearly all cases.
+Additionally, the reduced datasets significantly decrease processing time, with time reductions ranging from 1.85% to 58.03%.
+This indicates that reduced datasets can offer substantial efficiency benefits, especially for larger datasets.

 | Dataset | Score (Acc) | Time (s) | Gain (%) |
 |---------|-------------|----------|----------|